Plants of the same kind that are grown and cultivated as a source of food in a large cultivable land is called a crop.

 - The traditional tool used to sow the seeds was like a funnel.

-- Once seeds were put into this funnel, they would go to 2-3 tubes having sharp ends.
+- Once seeds were put into this funnel, they would go into 2-3 tubes having sharp ends.

 - The ends will pierce into the soil and place the seeds there.